Souvik48/Souvik48/README.md

 - :blue_book: I’m currently learning Javascript,React.js.
 - 👯 I’m looking to collaborate on Open Source Projects :sparkling_heart:
 - 🤔 I’m looking for job opportunities in Web Developer or Analyst Role.
-- 💬 Ask me about C,Java,Python.
+- 💬 Ask me about C,Java,Python and design related stuffs.
 - 📫 How to reach me: How to reach me: [Email me](mailto:iamsouvikdas48@gmail.com)

 ## Connect with **me*